rafamarquesrmb/rm_blog_django/readme.md

 All app administration must be done through django admin.
 The django admin is properly configured with CKEditor, allowing better writing and also the inclusion of attached files.

-It has a contact page (not yet configured in the backend...to do)
+It has a contact page!

 <sub>by [Rafael Marques @rafamarquesrmb](https://github.com/rafamarquesrmb)</sub>